bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/018-git-merge.md

 ### Conclusion

 Git branches and merges allow you to work on a project together with other people.
-One important thing to keep in mind is to make sure that you pull the changes to your local `main` branch on a regular basis so that it does not get behind from the remote one.
+One important thing to keep in mind is to make sure that you pull the changes to your local `main` branch on a regular basis so that it does not get behind the remote one.

 A few more commands which you might find useful once you feel comfortable with what we've covered so far are the `git rebase` command and the `git cherry-pick` command, which lets you pick which commits from a specific branch you would like to carry over to your current branch.